COMMUNICATION, NEW MEDIA, JOURNALISM & TOURISM

 |TERM ABROAD||APPLICATION CYCLE OPENS||APPLICATION DEADLINE|

 |Fall 2020||October 1||April 15 - Extended to May 15|

 |Spring 2021||April 1||October 15|

-|Academic Year 2020/21||October 1||April 15|
+|Academic Year 2020/21||October 1||April 15 - Extended to May 15|

 Missed the deadline?
 Please contact UW-Platteville Education Abroad to enquire about late application options.

 They are many financial aid opportunities available for students studying abroad.
 Some may only be available to students who fit certain criteria (a particular major or location, for example), so please read the information carefully prior to applying.
 To learn more about the financial aid information please visit our financial aid website.